 Private Equity, Search Funds, and Strategic Buyers: who is the right fit for your business?

 If you’re thinking about selling your business, whether it be next month or within the next decade, you’ve probably given some thought to who would be best to run it (other than yourself, of course).
 There are several types of business buyers, and knowing which ones to target can save you lots of trouble.
+So, how do you find the right buyer for your business?

-During the pre-planning phase, think hard about which type of buyer would be the best fit for your business.
-Deciding this early on can help you understand who the buyer is, what their needs are, and the business attributes they find most appealing.
+During the pre-planning phase, consider carefully which type of buyer would be the best fit for your business.
+Deciding this early on can help you understand the buyer’s needs and the business attributes they find most appealing and expedite the deal process.
+One of these four types of buyers will most likely be the best fit for your business.

 #1: Private Equity Firms